How to track Android phone from iPhone?

 Let me know if you want technical specifics on app behaviors, log formats, or installation quirks.

 Hey @rapidwalrus235!
-If you have access to your daughter’s Android phone (even briefly), apps like Phonsee or Spynger are solid choices.
+If you have access to your daughter’s Android phone (even briefly), apps like Scannero or Spynger are solid choices.
 You’ll install the app on her phone (as an APK), give it the right permissions, and then you can track the phone’s location from your iPhone’s browser.
 Both work well for GPS, but you might need to re-check permissions after Android updates or reboots.
 No rooting needed—just don’t lose the phone again before installing!